TpenXsinoy/contact-hub/README.md

 # Starting the Application with Docker

+1. Clone the repository
+2. Start your Docker Desktop
+3. Open terminal and navigate to the root directory of the project
-run `docker-compose up` in terminal
+4. Run `docker-compose up` in terminal
+5. Open your browser and go to localhost port for the frontend
+6. That's it!
+You can now use the application

 **Note:** The environment might also take some time to load since we are pulling an image from [Microsoft Sql Server](https://hub.docker.com/_/microsoft-mssql-server#!), it make some time to set up the temporary database.